dknappettmsft/learn/azure-stack-and-devops/technologies-used-in-azure-stack-for-devops/understanding-azure-resource-manager.md

 Azure Resource Manager provides several benefits, which allow you to:

 - Deploy, manage, and monitor all the resources that are part of your solution as a group rather than as separate resources.

+- Deploy, manage, and monitor all the resources that are part of your solution as a group rather than as separate resources.

 - Create templates that are declarative rather than creating scripts for deployment and you can reuse the templates throughout the application lifecycle knowing that the resources are deployed consistently each time.

 - Declare resource dependency to ensure resources are deployed in the correct order for your solution.

 - Use Azure Resource Manager to apply Role-Based Access Control (RBAC) to resources so that certain users/groups can only undertake the actions they have permission to perform and is fully integrated into the platform for every resource provider.

 - Apply tags to resources so that you can organize resources in a way that works for you.

 - Use tags to collate billing for resources to help identify costs of a solution and not just of a resource.